 Since the initial outbreak of COVID-19, LMIC health supply chains have been forced to adjust to new demands, including changes in patient consumption dynamics, upstream supply shocks, and the need to ensure that health care workers have access to appropriate personal protection equipment (PPE).
 Maintaining MNCH service and commodity availability at health facilities remains critical because without them, women and children may suffer, and even die, from preventable causes.
 However, COVID-19 has worsened existing challenges in many LMICs.
-When surveyed, LMIC health care providers cited the following concerns:
+Based on local data, the following concerns were noted: